-If still growing, sharply bent stalks can collect so much fluid at their bent nodes through the summer months, that they can swell up as on the photo, this would often have happended in old British formations - if they were so isolated, that they'd been largely untrodden both during and after their initial discovery, where all nodes had looked normal.
+If, while still growing, sharply bent stalks can collect so much fluid at their bent nodes through the summer months, that they can swell up as on the photo, this would often have happened in old British formations - if the formations were so isolated, that they'd been largely untrodden both during and after their initial discovery, where all nodes had originally looked normal.
 This unusual situation and finding has never been reported in the crop-circle literature.
-Whereas such swolen nodes are relatively often found in freshly-made circles, which are on that basis considered genuine.
+Whereas such swollen nodes are relatively often found in freshly-made circles, which are on that basis considered genuine.

 The lay-structure throughout the formation is basically everywhere aesthetically formed, consistent, and same-directioned.
 The lay is light and airy throughout the larger sections.
 There has never been so impressively well-formed centers in any of the earlier approximately 45 Danish crop-circles since 1994.
 In British ones yes, in Danish no.

-Good crop-circles in other countries are much visited and the lay gets quickly trampled.
-There's never been a published experiment with an untrodden high-quality crop circle in wheat, which was left to its natural development through months - so we don't know how it would change through time.
+Good crop-circles in England and certain other countries are much visited and the lay gets quickly trampled.
+There's never been a published experiment with an untrodden, still high-quality crop circle in wheat, which had been left to its natural development through months - so we don't know how it would have changed through time.

 The formation's placement near an energy center with rich traditions from ancient times, as here near the Viking burial mound, where the concentrated energy in a way is still present - is considered typical for crop-circles considered to be genuine.

-At the crop-circle's discovery, this field was the only unharvested one around - why?
+At the crop-circle's discovery, this field was the only unharvested one around - for what reason?

-This formation was not placed with a view to attracting public attention.
-For instance, it was not near a well-trafficked road, and was discovered by chance from the air.
+This formation was otherwise not placed with a view to attracting public attention.
+For instance, it was not near a well-trafficked road, and was said to be discovered by chance from the air.
 Earlier visitors after its creation would possibly have left depressions in the lay from their footprints.

 The crop-circle is neither graffiti in crop, an advertizement, or a simple figure.
 The Danish formations of recent years have all been so.

 The crop-circles single elements are not even approximately correct circles, ovals, or rings.
-If its creator or creating force could make more symmetrical forms, which please both human intuitive feelings and the eye, would it not do so?
+If its creator or creating force could make more symmetrical forms, which please both human intuitive feelings and the eye, wouldn't it do so?

 What a set of paradoxes and riddle!